 Transforming the way we give and receive care

-As AI becomes more common in businesses and society, many are starting to see its potential in the healthcare sector, where it can reduce costs, enhance the quality of patient care, and streamline the day-to-day jobs of medical professionals.
+As AI becomes more common in businesses and society, many are starting to see the potential for AI in healthcare, where it can reduce costs, enhance the quality of patient care, and streamline the day-to-day jobs of medical professionals.
 From speech recognition to healthcare chatbots, AI is proving to be a valuable tool within this sector.

 Automated speech recognition (ASR) technology holds particular promise.
 When combined with natural language processing (NLP), speech technology can understand, interpret and generate human language and perform tasks such as translation, transcription, automatic summarization, topic segmentation, and much more.